IndiePython/nodezator/README.md

 # Nodezator

-Nodezator is a multi-purpose visual node editor for the Python programming language.
+Nodezator is a generalist Python node editor.
 It is a desktop application that works by connecting Python functions (and callables in general) visually in order to produce flexible parametric behavior/data/applications/snippets.

 ![nodezator screenshot](https://nodezator.com/images/screenshot.png)